Support for Parents and Caregivers

 Monthly workshops and seminars on issues parents face when raising a child or young adult with mental health issues.
-Dates and locations TBD.
-Topics can include but are not limited to: Young Adults Transitioning from high school to adulthood, ADHD, Transition Portfolios and Wellness.
-To join our e-mail list contact Ann Killion at 508-620-0010 X194 or email [email protected] in the Framingham area and Kelley Daron at 781-891-0555 X58 or email [email protected] in the Waltham area.
+Topics can include but are not limited to: young adults transitioning from high school to adulthood, ADHD, transition portfolios and wellness.
+Framingham parents interested in support groups or joining our email list can email Christi Fagerberg at [email protected] or call 508-469-3297.
+Parents in the Lowell, Medford and Waltham area can contact [email protected] or call 781-966-5644.

 Parent Support Groups

 Do you have a child with behavioral, emotional or mental health challenges?
 Are you puzzled by your child’s behavior and how to access appropriate services?
 Are you feeling alone and isolated?
-Support groups are held at our Framingham and Waltham locations.
-Come and meet other parents/caregivers in an ongoing, Free and Confidential atmosphere of caring, sharing ideas and mutual support.
+Free support groups are being held virtually during COVID-19.
+Join any of the below meetings, regardless of your location and meet other parents/caregivers in a confidential atmosphere of mutual support.